pkp/pkp-docs/learning-ojs/en/users-and-roles.md

 ![](./assets/learning-ojs3.1-jm-users-roles.PNG)

 From this page, you can see each role, and the editorial stage each role can access.
 A good example of this is the Copyeditor role, which can only access the copyediting stage.
 Copyeditors cannot jump to the Review stage to see what happened during the peer review process.
-See Chapter 10 for more information about the different editorial stages.
+See the Editorial Workflow chapter for more information about the different editorial stages.

 ### Editing Roles